-Jenna Mangle is a Mental Health Therapist at Water’s Edge Counseling and Healing Center in Minneapolis, MN, where she focuses on partnering with clients as they navigate depression, anxiety, trauma, and eating disorders.
+Jenna is a Licensed Clinical Social Worker working as a Mental Health Therapist at Melrose Center in Minneapolis, MN, where she focuses on partnering with clients as they navigate eating disorders, anxiety, depression, and trauma.
+She is clinically trained in a variety of treatment modalities that help enrich her practice and experience.
 At the University of Michigan, she graduated with a BS in Movement Science and became connected with Wolverine Support Network first as a member and then as a student leader.
 Jenna also found and grew her passion for working with students while being the Student Coordinator for Recreational Sports.
-She recently graduated with her Masters in Social Work from the University of Illinois-Chicago, where she also worked as a Graduate Assistant for Campus Recreation.
+She graduated with her Masters in Social Work from the University of Illinois-Chicago in 2019, where she also worked as a Graduate Assistant for Campus Recreation.

-In loving memory of his brother George, Sam is determined to transform the social stigmas, timing inconveniences and financial burdens often associated with mental health and help-seeking.
-At Ross, he participated in the Center for Positive Organizations' Magnify Immersion Program and as a panelist or keynote for various mental health-related events.
-He has served as a Member of Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) and was the 2018 recipient of UM Depression Center's Student Mental Health Advocate Award and JED Foundation's Student Voice of Mental Health Award.
+Samuel is a Co-Founder & Chairman of The Support Network.
+By day, he is a Growth Equity investor at Generation Investment Management, the sustainability-focused investment firm.
+He graduated from the University of Michigan, where he served as the Executive Director of Wolverine Support Network (WSN) and helped it become the single largest student organization on campus.
+In loving memory of his brother George, Sam is determined to transform the social stigmas, accessibility inconveniences and financial burdens often associated with mental health and help-seeking.
+He has served as a Member of Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) and Kaiser Permanente's Youth Suicide Prevention council.
+He was the 2018 recipient of UM Depression Center's Student Mental Health Advocate Award and JED Foundation's Student Voice of Mental Health Award.